Need a new search?

 Missionaries often are asked: “How can I pray for you?” and most likely, we will answer: “Pray for our financial support, our witness, and our families.”
 These are good things to pray for, but there are some things we are ashamed of admitting and that don’t make the prayer request list.
 A missionary is not someone special, more gifted, or more holy than anyone else.
 In fact, many of us missionaries joke that God needed to take us to the mission field to teach us the hard lessons we could not to learn because of our own stubbornness and zealousness.
 Among missionary leaders, there is a saying that leading missionaries is like “herding cats” because of our independent streak.
 Missionaries can exude strength and courage, but as the years progress, I have noticed certain patterns of struggle that are unique to missionaries (and I’d venture to say much of this applies to those who are in full-time ministry, pastors, or church-planters).
 We need you pray for us in the following areas.

-Comments Off on On Commencement
+Comments Off on Hinged Bible Study

 Go to Top